AO-StreetArt/CLyman/README.md

 ## Dependency Resolution

 This service depends on Eigen, a C++ Linear Algebra library.
 This can be downloaded from the [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) site.
-Getting it into your include path can be accomplished on Linux/OSX by moving the Eigen folder into the /usr/local/include directory, or by manually linking with -I.

 Next, you will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
 Be sure to get the [C++ Drivers] (https://github.com/zeromq/cppzmq) in addition to the software.